 How much does AI recruiting software cost?

-AI recruiting software ranges from free tiers to $35,000+ per year for enterprise platforms.
+Pricing for AI recruiting software ranges from free tiers to $35,000+ per year for enterprise platforms.
 Pin starts at $100/month with a free tier requiring no credit card.
-Enterprise-only platforms from established vendors typically require $10,000-$35,000 annual commitments with lengthy implementation timelines.
-The price gap is wide, so TA leaders should evaluate ROI against their specific hiring volume.
+Enterprise-only platforms with custom pricing typically start at $50,000+/yr.
+The price gap is wide, so TA leaders should evaluate ROI against their specific hiring volume before committing to any contract.

 What compliance risks come with AI hiring tools?